MrJSwotinsky/Python_2_Spring_2025/Unit_0_Modules_and_Packages/Assignments/02_Random_Module_Lab.md

 13. Write a for loop to generate and display 10 random even numbers between 10 and 20.
 14. Write a for loop to generate and display 10 random colors from the list, `colors = ['red', 'orange', 'yellow', 'green', 'blue']`
 15. Write a for loop to generate and display 10 random characters from the string, ` greeting = 'Hello, World!'`
-16. Write a for loop to generate and display 10 random lists containing 3 colors each using the colors from `colors = ['red', 'orange', 'yellow', 'green', 'blue']`
+16. Write a for loop to generate and display 10 random samples containing 3 colors each from `colors = ['red', 'orange', 'yellow', 'green', 'blue']`
-17. Write a for loop to generate and display 10 random lists containing 3 characters each using the characters from `greeting = 'Hello, World!'`
+17. Write a for loop to generate and display 10 random samples containing 3 characters each from `greeting = 'Hello, World!'`
 18. At the bottom of your code, use comments to respond to the following questions and prompts:
      * What import strategy must be used in order to be able to display the entities within a module?
      * What must you do to display the entities of a module that has been imported using an alias?